UKCloud/documentation/articles/vmware/vmw-how-locate-vdc.md

 - **provider-zone** - indicates that your VDC is stretched across multiple zones, for example **1(AE1) or 2(AE2)**

-## Finding the location of a VDC using the vCloud API
+## Finding the location of a VDC (Cloud Director API)

-You can also find the location of your VDC by calling the vCloud API.
-For more information about the vCloud API, see the [VMware Cloud Director API
+You can also find the location of your VDC by calling the Cloud Director API.
+For more information about the Cloud Director API, see the [VMware Cloud Director API
 ](https://code.vmware.com/apis/912/vmware-cloud-director).

 For example, to retrieve all the metadata for a specified VDC, call the `GET /vcd/<id>/metadata` endpoint.